Agrikol

 • Things to do

-UPDATE, April 2025: From where to find the hotspot voted the best Mexican restaurant outside of Mexico, to the most spectacular spring hikes in and around Montreal (or a visit to one of the most stunning cafés in Canada and maybe the world), Montreal—recently ranked one of the best cities in the world—is full of amazing and free things to do right now.
-Explore one of the coolest neighbourhoods in the world, or discover the city's most stunning winter terrasse.
-Whether you are looking for cheap eats, where to find late-night eats or simply the best family-friendly activites, this list is for you.
+UPDATE, June 2025: From where to find the city's most gigantic terrasse inspired by the French Rivieria to the city's coolest new design hotel—to the most spectacular hikes in and around Montreal (or a visit to one of its secret bars )—this town is full of amazing and free things to do right now.
+Explore one of the coolest neighbourhoods in the world, the best cheap eats, where to find late-night eats or simply the best family-friendly activites.
 This essential round-up of Montreal musts is your to-do list whether you're a tourist or a local: from the best bars and speakeasies to the most stellar free museums—it rounds up the most outstanding things to do across the city.
 RECOMMENDED:Complete guide to the best restaurants in MontrealBest things to do with kids in MontrealBest attractions in MontrealBest Airbnbs in Montreal

 • Things to do